mczek/Camel-Up/camelUp/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-I have updated the version number as well as the package name to match the name of the board game used throughout the documentation.
+I have added \value to .Rd files and added to function documenations indicating what they do.